LinaValencia85/rad-gatk/README.md

 1	46761	-10.0	22
 1	46762	-10.0	23
 ```
-While the one for `python gatk-rad-loci-stats-s7.py` like this:
+While the one for `python gatk-rad-loci-stats-s7.py` should look like this:

 ```
 CHROM	POS	ALT	QUAL	./ALOE2_sub8_merged.GT	./ALOE2_sub8_merged.DP	./ALOSM_ref_merged.GT